the-simian/OKCJS-December-2014-Angular-and-React/readme.md

 ##Get started

-Runnign this application is simple.
+Running this application is simple.

 - Clone the repo by typing